Nature and romance - from Lohr to Gemünden

 And that's not all: You will come across various bakeries along the way, such as Pappert's Bakery, where you are very welcome, for example for a breakfast to start your hike.
 The Pappert family can look back on a bakery tradition dating back to the 16th century.

-You are now standing in front of Lohr Castle, a truly fairytale-like building with its towers.
+Now you are standing in front of Lohr Castle, a truly fairytale-like building with its towers.

 Lohr Castle with Spessart Museum